oceanprotocol-archive/dev-ocean/doc/development/libraries-pypi.md

-# How to create Pypi Python libraries
+# How to create PyPI Python libraries

-The purpose of this page is provide a guide to follow when you want to configure a Python project and deployed in Pypi.
+The purpose of this page is provide a guide to follow when you want to configure a Python project and deployed to [PyPI](https://pypi.org/).
 To get a better sense of how your files should be organized, here's a simplified structure of a Python project:

 ```